 The AAP media committee has re-evaluated its screen time position taking into account the recent technological boom.
 They now agree that a complete screen ban is no longer viable.
 Therefore, a change in the AAP’s digital exposure guidelines is predicted in the coming years.

 Technology changes every day and whether we like it or not, it’s part of our daily life.
-It has become part of our reality; our children see us use our smartphones and tablets every day, and remember they learn through imitation.
+It has become part of our reality; our children see us use our smartphones and tablets every day, and, remember, they learn through imitation.
 For this reason, we need a new way to define and use these tools –which is what they are, tools.
-We need to ensure that when our children are exposed to screens, we provide them with appropriate applications and interact with them, so their experience is the most educational and social as possible.
+We need to ensure that when our children are exposed to screens, we provide them with appropriate applications and interact with them, so their experience is as educational and social as possible.

 Scientific studies regarding technology are complicated because technology is constantly evolving.
-To publish a scholarly study, it can take up to four years.
+Publishing a scholarly study can take up to four years.
 By that time, the world of apps children come in contact with have already changed drastically!
-For this reason, it’s not clear if screen time before two years of age represents any damage or benefit for kids.
-What we do know is that they, like us, are increasingly exposed to screens.
+For this reason, it’s not clear if screen time before two years of age represents any harm or benefit for kids.
+What we know is that they, like us, are increasingly exposed to screens.
 The problem is that most of their apps ask for passive attention.
-Knowing that babies learn best when active, we should look for appropriate apps, that are educational, and make the time spent with them be interactive.
+Knowing that babies learn best when active, we should look for appropriate apps that are educational and interactive.

 How can I choose truly educational apps?

-• Entertaining: Your child is engaged –it captures his attention.
+- Entertaining: Your child is engaged –it captures their attention.

-• Meaningful: The app’s content can be related your child’s real life.
+- Meaningful: The app’s content can be related to your child’s real life.

-• Social: Invites there be face to face interactions (talking about the app or communicating with others via a platform).
+- Social: Invites face-to-face interactions (talking about the app or communicating with others via a platform).